abdel2000-dply/AI-Meeting-Assistant/README.md

 # AI Meeting Assistant

-AI Meeting Assistant is a Streamlit-based web application that allows users to upload or record audio from meetings, transcribe the audio using Wit.ai, and generate summaries and to-do lists using the Cohere API.
+MajlisAI(AI Meeting Assistant) is a Streamlit-based web application that allows users to upload or record audio from meetings, transcribe the audio using Wit.ai, and generate summaries and to-do lists using the Cohere API.
 The application supports multiple languages, including English, Arabic, and French.

 ## Features